KnowledgeExpert/selenidejs/README.md

   * `all(With.testId('2014100609491604293426')).first().shouldNot(have.text("New Case"))`

 ## [Full page screenshot](./lib/screenshot.ts)
 Full page browser screenshot achieved via screen-and-scroll strategy (take multiple screenshots and merge them into single image).
-To get full page screenshot use function `Screenshot.take()`.
+To get full page screenshot use function `Browser.fullpageScreenshot()`.

 ## Custom project parameters
-* `params.timeout.toWaitElementsInMs`
+* `params.selenidejs.timeouts.toWaitElementsInMs`
   * timeout in milliseconds
   * for smart waits
     * "smart" means - the "wait implementation" will wait only the minimum needed amount of time, not greater than specified timeout